group-2

 To ensure a smooth processing experience, it's advisable to submit your application at least 30 days before your planned departure.
 We strongly advise you to initiate the application process well in advance, but no more than 6 months before your intended entry into the Schengen states.
 This will help prevent any complications regarding your travel dates.

-Switzerland Visa Fee For Indians
+Switzerland Visa Fees

 Visa TypeFee TypeAmount